grandamenium/grandamenium/README.md

 # Hey, I'm James 👋

 Neuroscience researcher turned software builder.
 I write code with a systems mindset and a bias toward shipping.
-Currently reverse-engineering the dev world one context window at a time.
+Currently reverse-engineering the world of software one context window at a time.

 ---